 Neither of us woke up with any hip or shoulder pain which mattresses that are on the firmer side tend to cause us.
 In addition, the mattress slept very cool as well, which is important when two sleepers share a bed.

-The Lull does a good job at preventing heat buildup due to the utilization of the gel infused memory foam and the soft breathable cover.
+The Lull does a good job at preventing heat buildup due to the utilization of the gel-infused memory foam and the soft and breathable cover.
 We did not feel any discomfort or stickiness that is often the case with all memory foam mattresses, and Lull did a good job in this respect.

-We would rate the Lull above average in terms of not sleeping hot, and is significantly better than most memory foam mattresses in this regard.
+We would rate the Lull mattress as above average in terms of not sleeping hot, and is significantly better than most memory foam mattresses in this regard.